Mid-Market Businesses: The New Target of Advanced Attacks

 - Suspicious Emails: Monitoring your company’s email for suspicious activity and downloads can help detect advanced attacks in one of their earliest stages.

 - Employee Training: Training your employees on what to recognize while monitoring normal behavior and unexpected changes can lessen the threat of these attacks.

-- A Data Breach Threat Analysis: Sword & Shield has developed a DBTA that can assist companies in determining if they are a victim by gathering, correlating and analyzing information from critical points on the network.
+- A Data Breach Threat Analysis (DBTA): Sword & Shield’s DBTA can assist companies in determining if they are a victim by gathering, correlating and analyzing information from critical points on the network.

 - Threat Response and Remediation: Our experts can contain and respond to these attacks.
 Proper analysis is required to determine the details of the breach and assist in implementing technology and training to reduce the opportunity of the attack reoccurring.

 If you think you are experiencing an advanced attack, you should determine how to close down the attack while preserving forensic evidence.
 Post-event analysis is essential to ensure your companies employees learn from the events, including how the attack was introduced, as well as strengthening your controls, both technological and procedural, to prevent a recurrence.